Fused Audio Instance and Representation for Respiratory Disease Detection: Introduction

 Given these advantages, the potential of body sounds for screening \acrshort{covid19} is enormous.
 However, a fully developed screening system using body sounds is not yet available.
 Current research on \acrshort{covid19} detection considering multiple body sounds often focuses on individual sounds and does not consider their interaction \cite{shimon_artificial_2021,suppakitjanusant_identifying_2021}.
-We hypothesize on the contrary that the effects of \acrshort{covid19} may occur in different body sounds, or in a different combination of them, for different individuals.
-One or more body sounds may be affected while the others remain intact.
-It is thus sensible not to rely on a single but rather a combination of several body sounds.
+We hypothesize on the contrary that the effects of \acrshort{covid19} may occur in different body sounds or in a different combination of them, for different individuals.
+One or more body sounds may be affected, while the others remain intact.
+It is thus sensible not to rely on a single one but rather on a combination of several body sounds.
 We propose combining the most meaningful body sounds that are indicative of \acrshort{covid19} expressed in terms of fusion rules within the detection algorithm.
-Our hypothesis is stated as follows: The cough, breath and speech sounds contain biomarkers that are indicative of \acrshort{covid19} and can be combined using an appropriate fusion rule to maximize the chances of correct detection.
+Our hypothesis is stated as follows: The cough, breath, and speech sounds contain biomarkers that are indicative of \acrshort{covid19} and can be combined using an appropriate fusion rule to maximize the chances of correct detection.
 To this end, we propose self-attention as a fusion rule to combine features extracted from cough, breath, and speech sounds.
 Mainly, we use waveforms and spectrograms as input to our model.
 A waveform represents an audio signal in the time domain, whereas a spectrogram is a representation in the time-frequency domain.
-Our main contributions in this work are summarized as follows:
+Our main contributions in this work are summarized as follows: \begin{itemize} \item We demonstrate that cough, breath, and speech sounds can be leveraged to detect \acrshort{covid19} in a multi-instance audio classification approach based on self-attention fusion.
+Our experimental results indicate that combining multiple audio instances exceeds the performance of single instance baselines. \item We experimentally show that an audio-based classification approach can benefit from combining waveform and spectrogram representations of input signals.
+In other words, inputting the time- and frequency-domain dual representations into the network allows for a richer latent feature space, which finally improves the overall classification performance. \item We integrate the above contributions into the \textbf{\acrshort{fair}} approach, a method that combines multiple instances of body sound in waveform and spectrogram representations to classify negative and positive \acrshort{covid19} individuals.
+The \textbf{\acrshort{fair}} approach is a general concept that can be applied to other sound classification tasks such as clinical problems related to other respiratory diseases. \end{itemize}